Jac Jagaciak: Breakthrough (2009–present)

-After waiting 2 years, at 15 years of age, she made a splash in the fall 2009 shows, debuting at New York Fashion Week, walking in a slew of shows, from Donna Karan to Calvin Klein Collection (which she opened and closed), becoming one of the most talked-about newcomers of the fall 2009 season.
+After waiting two years, at 15 years of age, she made a splash in the fall 2009 shows, debuting at New York Fashion Week, walking in a slew of shows, from Donna Karan to Calvin Klein Collection (which she opened and closed), becoming one of the most talked-about newcomers of the fall 2009 season.
 She became known for her powerful runway walk – even though she fell on the Hervé Léger runway, she went on to close both Shiatzy Chen, Marc Jacobs and Marni.
-She has gone on to walk in Milan too, walking for Prada, Dolce & Gabbana, Fendi, Versace, and many more, but she didn't meet the age requirement to walk in Paris so she skipped those.
+She has gone on to walk in Milan too, walking for Prada, Dolce & Gabbana, Fendi, Versace, and many more, but she didn't meet the age requirement to walk in Paris Fashion Week so she skipped those.
 As of May 2009 she's been on thirteen magazine covers.
 And became one of the "Top Ten Models to Watch" by New York Magazine.
 Designer Francisco Costa said of her when she became the face of Calvin Klein, "She possesses a timeless beauty that gives her the ability to be highly versatile, making her one of the most promising new models today."

 For FW10 her advertising campaigns included Valentino, Alberta Ferretti, Chanel Beauty, Marc Jacobs, and Philosophy di Alberta Ferretti.
 However, her contract with Calvin Klein ended for the Fall/Winter 2010 season, and Jagaciak was subsequently replaced by Dutch model Lara Stone.When she was in the spring 2011 "New York Fashion Week's Top Ten Models" list at No. 7 opening for Tommy Hilfiger and closing shows for Derek Lam, Richard Chai LOVE.

+In 2010, she signed an exclusive contract with Chanel and became the face of Chanel makeup, in a large number of campaigns, most of them photographed by Norwegian photographer Solve Sundsbo.
+She worked for Chanel until the early 2020s.

 In 2015, she became a Victoria's Secret Angel.
 The next year she left the brand.

 Jagaciak took a two-year hiatus to be educated at School of the Art Institute of Chicago.

 Personal life

-Jagaciak was born in Poznań, Wielkopolska, Poland and comes from an athletic family: her elder sister Anna was a medal-winning athlete, her mother teaches physical education, and her father is an athletics coach.
-Jagaciak and her family live in Mosina, a township of just 12,107 surrounded by a national park about 20 km south of Poznań.
+Jagaciak and her family live in Mosina, a town surrounded by the Greater Poland National Park about 20 km south of Poznań.
 In her spare time Jagaciak enjoys playing sports and drawing.
 Despite Jagaciak's busy career, she considers education very important.

 In 2017, Jagaciak married Branislav Jankic, an American-Serbian artist.
 Jagaciak has a daughter, Mila, born in 2019.